Apply Now

 • BUS 910 – Financial Decision-Making & Value Creation 3 credits.
 In this course, students will build upon their knowledge of managerial finance to measure and manage the risk and value of investment opportunities including equity investments, fixed income investments, financing vehicles, payout policies, derivatives securities, and special topics.

-Research Course Requirement
+Research Course Requirements

 • BUS 901 – Introduction to Academic Research & Doctoral Studies in Business 3 credits.
 This course provides an overview of academic scholarship and prepares the doctoral student for performing business research.
 Students use critical thinking models and practices, including the role of assumptions, to identify business problems.
 Students will learn about the various forums for presenting to academic and practitioner audiences.
 Students will also become acquainted with Edgewood college’s resources, technologies, policies and scholarly writing.